spacelift-io/user-documentation/docs/concepts/template/README.md

 - Stacks created from templates are **immutable** - cannot be edited manually, even by admins
 - The only way to modify infrastructure is by:
     1. Updating the template deployment to use a different version
-    2. Creating a new template version with changes
+    2. Creating a new template version with changes and update deployment to use it
     3. Modifying deployment inputs
 - Deployments maintain a permanent link to the template version
 - Templates ensure consistency across all deployments